 We serve as consultants to parents, teachers, administrators, and community agencies in a variety of ways.
 We often speak with parents about concerns regarding their child or family circumstances in order to offer support.
 Additionally, we collaborate regularly with students' teachers and administrators in order to help provide students with the best possible education, often through the SST process.
 There are also times when counselors communicate with other community agencies in order to best serve the needs of our students and school..

-We organize several programs throughout the school year, including Attendance Incentive Program, Career Day/Careers on Wheels, Character Education, College Week, Gwinnett’s Great Days of Service, Kids Hope Mentoring Program, Patriot Student of the Week, PBIS, Red Ribbon Week, Safety Patrol, and the Weekend Food Bag Program.
+We organize several programs throughout the school year, including our annual Canned Food Drive, Career Day/Careers on Wheels, Character Education, College Week, Mentoring Program, Patriot Student of the Week, Peer Helpers, Red Ribbon Week, Safety Patrol, Student Council, and the Weekend Food Bag Program.
 For questions about any of these programs, please contact your child's counselor.

 Classroom Lessons Topics